filipeotaviomm/filipeotaviomm/README.md

-<h1 align="center color="white">Hello!
+<h1 align="center" color="white">Hello!
 My name is Filipe Otavio.
 I am a Full Stack Web Developer.</h1>

+<p  align="center" color="white">Your are welcome to checkout my repositories and all the projects I have done.
+And let's share information 😃️ </p>

 <div align="center">
   <a href="https://github.com/filipeotaviomm">